 Letter from Eric Holdsworth, Trustees Council Chair

-Our teachers use a combination of Zoom, Google classroom, and work packets to deliver an effective, creative, developmentally appropriate program while we are teaching and learning remotely.
-We have worked with all of our families to ensure that all students have equivalent access and hardware to facilitate online learning (when applicable).
+In the spring, our teachers used a combination of Zoom, Google classroom, and work packets to deliver an effective, creative, developmentally appropriate program while we taught and learned remotely.
+We worked with all of our families to ensure that all students had equivalent access and hardware to facilitate online learning (when applicable).

-Preschool-3rd grade packets contain daily schedules, activities (with materials included), instructions for parents, and stories all stemming from our curriculum.
-Digital technology is used sparingly, primarily for social purposes, with these younger children.
-Teachers connect with their students in a variety of ways, including hand drawn postcards, letters, and phone calls, to let their students know they are thinking about them and miss them.
-They also provide instructional videos for parents and audio recordings for students in the early grades, as well as office hours and regular virtual parent meetings.
+Preschool-3rd grade packets containing daily schedules, activities (with materials included), instructions for parents, and stories all stemming from our curriculum.
+Digital technology was used sparingly, primarily for social purposes, with these younger children.
+Teachers connected with their students in a variety of ways, including hand drawn postcards, letters, and phone calls, to let their students know they were thinking about them and miss them.
+They also provided instructional videos for parents and audio recordings for students in the early grades, as well as office hours and regular virtual parent meetings.

-Grades 4-12 have a mix of online classes and offline assignments.
-Their packets contain any materials needed to complete assignments.
-We are constantly reviewing our use of digital technology as an educational tool to ensure we are minimizing the amount of screen time for our students, as well as meeting their academic and social-emotional needs.
+Grades 4-12 had a mix of online classes and offline assignments.
+Their packets contained any materials needed to complete assignments.
+We constantly reviewed our use of digital technology as an educational tool to ensure we minimized the amount of screen time for our students, as well as meeting their academic and social-emotional needs.
 Waldorf teachers are trained to carefully observe each student as an individual and to help each student connect to the material they are studying in a personal way.
 There is an added complexity when that observation is through a digital portal, but the core principal is the same.